luchob/swagger-example/README.md

 # Exploring the REST API with a built in Swagger UI client

 Start the application.
-The Swagger UI is exposed at the following endpoint [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
+This application comes with a built in Swagger UI client.
+It is exposed at the following endpoint [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 This endpoint is normally not available in production system thus the application is configured to expose it only when the current active profile is `dev`.
 The application is by default started with this profile.
 The UI should look similar to the one below (at the time of writing).